robinwhitmore/jekylltechdocs/_includes/custom/cloud_des/gs_cr_sites.md

 1. Following the steps above for creating a site in Cloud Admin.
 2. In the Add Site dialog, scroll down to the **Site Template** section.
-3. Choose to either copy a template that you've created or to copy an existing site for this {{site.user}}.
+3. Choose to either copy a template that you've created or to copy an existing site.
    {% include image.html file="cl_copysite.png" %}<br>
    If you choose to copy a template, a dropdown displays showin all templates that you have created.
 Select the one to use.
    {% include image.html file="cl_createfromtemplate.png" %}<br>